hassani0393/checklist/gitlab-migration.md

 * Q. During running of the docker-compose.yml file, Gitlab container stays forever in configuration phase. <br/>
   A. Gitlab container can not connect to other two containers.
 Check docker network configs in .yml file.
 * Q. Restoration of the Tar file is stuck. <br/>
   A. It probably isn't.
 It is just very slow.
-I suggest you lock your workstation and leave if for a while.
+I suggest you lock your workstation and leave it for a while.
-* Q. When running the docker-compose file, I get an error stating 0.0.0.0:22 is already in use.
+* Q. When running the docker-compose file, I get an error stating 0.0.0.0:22 is already in use. </br>
   A. Refer to step 5.
 SSH is using the port used by Gitlab.